ChrisAlan313/vulgate-search/README.md

 ## TODO

-- [ ] Work on way to import Vulgate Bible file into either Rails memory or the DB
+- [x] Work on way to import Vulgate Bible file into either Rails memory or the DB
+	- It's in the DB
+- [ ] Display individual verses
 - [ ] Convert the character encoding to display diphthongs
-- [ ] Display individual verses
 - [ ] Display individual chapters
 - [ ] Display individual Books
 - [ ] Add way to search verses for matching words